sxhilx/blogster/README.md

 One important syntax I learned for useForm is that in the input fields, I need to spread the register object and provide it with a key along with another object for any validation requirements.

 I repeated this exact same process for the Sign Up component.

+After that, I created an AuthLayout file to only show the content if the user is logged in.
+I used the useSelector to check the status and compared it with the authentication state passed in by the user.
+Based on that, I redirected the user to either the login page or the home page.